codeminers-io/project-midhya-rasa/data/nlu.md

 - who is chief minister of kerala?
 - where is my place?
 - where is my home?
+- who is ranjith
+- who is jibin
+- where is goa
+- where is kattakampal

 ## intent:list_departments
 - what all are the departments under central government?